 Those who work primarily with computer systems may design and implement data assurance and system security, as well as customize computer systems to meet the needs of clients.
 They may also set up intranets, which are networks that allow different computers within an organization to communicate.

-As the minimum education requirement for computer software engineering jobs is usually a bachelor's degree, the next step is to complete your degree program.
-Those who work with applications typically major in software engineering, computer science, or mathematics.
+Since a software engineer's (or software developer's) entry-level education typically involves a bachelor's degree, the next step is to complete your degree program.
+Those who work with applications typically graduate with a computer software engineer degree or another related degree in computer science or mathematics.
 Courses in a computer science undergraduate program may include computer fundamentals, data structures, principles of programming languages, software engineering, and computer architecture.

-Participate in an internship!
-Employers may prefer to hire those who have relevant experience in addition to a bachelor's degree.
+- Success Tip: Participate in an internship!
+Employers may prefer to hire those who have relevant experience added to their software engineering qualifications, in addition to a bachelor's degree.
 Students can participate in internships during their undergraduate education to enhance their employment prospects.
 Internships also enable students to gain hands-on experience and learn new skills from professionals in the industry.